groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/UPCA-doc.en.md

 ############################# Head ############################
 head_title: "eSign Doc document with UPCA Barcode in C#"
-head_description: "Create UPCA Barcode Signature on Doc file for .NET using a few lines of code.
-Use the GroupDocs Document Signature API to sign dozens file formats."
+head_description: "Create UPCA Barcode Signature and put it on Doc document with .NET using a couple lines of code.
+Use the GroupDocs Document Signature API for signing various file formats."

 ############################# Header ############################
 title: "Generate UPCA Barcode signature for Doc document in C#"